davidtag/llm/README.md

     - Should FeedForward have normalization layer before activation?
         # See Karpathy's "Building makemore part3", 1:07:00
         # [Linear -> Norm -> ReLU] * N -> Linear -> Norm - (+identity) -> Relu
-- Add copy=False to all numpy reshapes
 - Dropout layer for training deeper networks and avoiding overfitting
     - See Karpathy's "building GPT from scratch" video ~1:40:00 and also Transformer/GPT-1 papers
 - Revisit hack in LayerNorm when n_input==2
 - Explore GPU acceleration via CuPy (dropin) or Numba (JIT compiler for Python)
-- Analyze the embeddings
-    - 2D PCA for viz
-        - do we see natural groups? whitespace, punctuation, character names
-    - Clustering
-- Support for linters and type checkers:
-    - mypy
-    - flake8
-    - pylint